 I have thus confirmed the previous hypothesis that intermediary capital is an economic source of risk that is contained within the HML carry factor.
-My findings on the relevance of other economic sources of risk such as risk aversion, liquidity, and, marginally, real activity reveal that the HML carry factor contains a broad array of economic shocks including but not limited to intermediary capital risk, and that further work must be done to uncover other economic sources of risk embedded within the HML carry factor that plays such a dominant role in the pricing of the risk embedded within the cross-sections of foreign exchange.
+My findings on the relevance of other economic sources of risk such as risk aversion, liquidity, and, marginally, real activity reveal that the HML carry factor contains a broad array of economic shocks including but not limited to intermediary capital risk.
+Further work must be done to uncover other economic sources of risk embedded within the HML carry factor which I have shown plays a dominant role in the pricing of risk embedded within the cross-sections of foreign exchange.